chrrrisw/kmel_db/kmel_db_format.md

 ### The Performer Title Table

-The Performer Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this performer.
+The Performer Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this _Performer_.

-### Performer Ordered Title List
+### Performer-Ordered-Title List

 Number short ints consistent with number of titles.

-Seems to be a list of titles in performer order.
+Seems to be a list of titles in Performer order.

 ### The Album Index

-The following shows five entries for an album index.
+The following shows five entries for an Album index.

 Offsets shown are from the start of each entry.